The Seven C’s: Helping kids cope with addiction

 Many children who grow up with addiction in their family feel responsible for their family member’s substance use disorder.
 They often say things like “If I didn’t laugh so loud or didn’t fight with my siblings, my mom or dad wouldn’t use drugs or alcohol.”

-The first half of the 7 C’s stress that children are not responsible for the family member’s substance use or misuse.
-The remaining 7 C’s focus on healthy coping skills such communicating feelings and the importance of self-care.
-These are important messages that are woven into the activities at each Camp Mariposa weekend.
+The Seven C’s©, originally created by Jerry Moe, is a powerful tool to help children understand that they are not to blame.
+The first half of the Seven C’s emphasizes that children are not responsible for a family member’s substance use or misuse.
+The second half focuses on healthy coping skills, such as communicating feelings and practicing self-care.
+These messages are woven into the activities at each Camp Mariposa weekend.

 Each child who attends Camp Mariposa receives a lanyard with a laminated copy of the 7 C’s card.
 Children refer to the card throughout the camp weekend.
 Many children also receive a laminated copy of the card to take home and use as a reminder in between camp weekends.
 If you know a child who lives with a family member who struggles with a substance use disorder, you can print out the attached 7 C’s card and share it with them.